While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Find healthy ways to manage stress.
 This might be anything from meditating to gardening to swimming to taking walks.

-You can also search online for a mental health professional who specializes in helping people manage bipolar disorder.
+You can also search for a mental health professional who specializes in helping people manage bipolar disorder.
 If you plan on using insurance, you’ll want to make sure they accept your plan.

 There’s no secret formula to managing bipolar disorder.
 Instead, there are many treatment paths that depend on your goals.